swapagarwal/JARVIS-on-Messenger/README.md

 I created JARVIS with two goals in mind:

 1. It should have a lot of useful features (both fun and commonly used).
 1. Anyone can contribute to this project.
 (As this is module-based, anybody with a decent knowledge of Python can contribute.)
-One of the prime goals of this project is to lower the entry barrier in the world of open source.
+One of the prime goals of this project is to lower the entry barrier into the world of open source.

-Take a look at the [contributing guidelines](https://github.com/swapagarwal/JARVIS-on-Messenger/blob/master/CONTRIBUTING.md) to see how easy it is to add your code.
+Take a look at the [contributing guidelines](https://github.com/swapagarwal/JARVIS-on-Messenger/blob/master/CONTRIBUTING.md) to see how easy it is to add your own code.
 I'll be waiting for your pull request! :wink:

 A massive Thank You to all [contributors](https://github.com/swapagarwal/JARVIS-on-Messenger/graphs/contributors), and congratulations to people who made their first open-source contribution! :tada:

 ### Modules

-Feel free to add to this list by opening an Issue / Pull Request.
+Feel free to add to this list by opening an Issue/Pull Request.

 | Name | Sample Query | Source (w/ Attribution) |
 |:-:|:-:|:-:|